Muscular dystrophy: how could stem cells help?

 Much current research is focussed on developing ways to restore production of the missing protein dystrophin in the muscles of DMD patients.

-Myoblasts are a type of cell formed from satellite cells.
+Myoblasts are a type of cell formed from satellite cells after birth.
 Myoblasts fuse together to form muscle fibres.
 When injected into the muscles of mice with muscle damage similar to that caused by DMD, myoblasts from healthy donor mice fuse with the diseased muscle fibres and partially restore dystrophin production.
-However, clinical trials have shown that myoblast transplants are not effective to very large muscle in humans.
+However, clinical trials have shown that myoblast transplants are not effective to treat very large muscles in humans.
 Only a few of the transplanted myoblasts survive when injected into dystrophic muscles and, if derived from a donor, are attacked by the body’s immune and inflammatory cells, causing rejection.

 There are also practical problems: although myoblasts may eventually be useful as part of treatments for types of muscular dystrophy that affect only a small and specific area of muscle in the body (as recently shown for oculo-pharynegeal muscular dystrohpy, OPMD), DMD affects most of the body’s muscles.
 This makes it extremely challenging to treat with intra-muscular injections as the cells do not move away from the injections site, thus many thousands of injections would be necessary.
 Obtaining the large numbers of cells that would be needed for transplantation and then delivering these cells to all the muscles in the body would be extremely challenging.
 Alternatively, to treat every muscle, the cells would need to be injected into the bloodstream to be carried around the body.
 Myoblasts cannot be delivered in this way because they cannot pass across blood vessel walls and so cannot travel from the blood to surrounding muscles.

-Mesoangioblasts (MABs) are a type of stem cell or 'progenitor' cell.
+Mesoangioblasts (MABs) are a type of 'progenitor' cell.
 MABs are found in the walls of blood vessels.
 Researchers have shown that healthy mesoangioblast cells can form dystrophin-producing muscle fibres in both dogs and mice with muscular dystrophy.
 The extent to which this formation of new fibres reversed muscle wasting varied between individual animals.
 Importantly, MABs can cross blood vessel walls so they can be delivered to all muscles in the body by injecting them into the arterial blood stream.
-Some research has suggested that transplanted MABs may also be less likely to be attacked by the immune system than other types of muscle stem cell, although scientists are not sure about this yet.

 Induced pluripotent stem cells (iPS cells)